Dr Elizabeth Yi Wang

 Profile

-Dr Wang is an award-winning educator and a committed public intellectual, with contributions spanning scientific discovery and knowledge transfer.
+Dr Wang is an award-winning educator and a committed public intellectual, with contributions covering scientific discovery and knowledge transfer.
 She has been invited by overseas institutions and business associations to provide strategic advice on issues such as public education, regional development and branding, poverty alleviation, and cross-border e-commerce education.

 She served as a long-standing Co-chair of the European Academy of International Business (EIBA)/EIASM Doctoral Symposium in International Business (EIBA-DS) from 2013 to 2019.
 During her tenure, the Symposium was renamed the Danny Van Den Bulcke Doctoral Symposium in International Business (DVDB-DS) in honor of one of the field’s key scholars.